simalshakha/expence_tracker/README.md

   All dates must be in the format `YYYY-MM-DD`.
   Example: `2025-06-30`

-- Allowed Categories for Expenses:
-  Only the following categories are valid (must be in **uppercase**):
-  - FOOD
-  - TRAVEL
-  - BILLS
-  - OTHER

 - Authentication Header:
   All API endpoints require authentication using a JWT access token.